mrmay-dev/OwnTags/README.md

 # OwnTags

+I work on this for a little in the evenings after work, please bear with me as I complete the documentation.
+Thanks!

-> **Updated on May 10, 2023: I'm not very good at managing a git.
+> **Updated on May 10, 2023:** I'm not very good at managing a git.
 Good thing no one is making pull requests.
 I think I'd royally mess things up.
 I like this configuration.
 The work done over at headless-haystack can be tracked on the `headless-main` branch and the OwnTags-specific changes can continue on the main.

-> ** I work on this for a little in the evenings after work, please bear with me as I complete the documentation.
-Thanks!

 This project makes it possible to use [OwnTracks](https://owntracks.org/) apps ([Android](https://play.google.com/store/apps/details?id=org.owntracks.android), [iOS](https://itunes.apple.com/us/app/mqttitude/id692424691?mt=8) and [web](https://github.com/owntracks/frontend)) as the app for following and viewing Haystack tags.